• Level of education

 Objectives

-Be able to determine the structure of a small organic molecule and a biomolecule by mass spectrometry.
+Be able to determine the structure of a small organic molecule and a biomolecule using mass spectrometry.

 Understand and be able to analyze the strategy implemented to characterize an organic compound and a biomolecule in a complex sample.

-Understand the implementation and application areas of imaging mode analysis.
+Understanding the implementation and areas of application of imaging mode analyses.

 Read more